ElyorS/Smart-Mobility-Engineering/README.md

 # Smart-Mobility-Engineering
 ROS installation bash history shell file

-#The below command returns the following output image
+#To start turtlesim, enter the following command in your terminal and the you will see the below window in the image

 ros2 run turtlesim turtlesim_node